AbdulEldarrat/3380FinalProject/java.md

 -------------------------------------------------------------
+* Procedural Programming
+  * Both C# and Java support procedural programming, as it is up to the developer to implement the OOP features the language brings.
+Procedural programming consists of sequences of imperative statements, assignments, tests, loops and invocations of sub procedures.
+This type of programming is not encouraged in OOP due to the challenges and difficulties it brings with maintenance of the code-base in large-scale projects.

 * Functional Programming
   * Functional Programming can be achieved in Java using lambda expressions and anonymous functions.
 Using these, functions can be passed as arguments to other functions, and *function factories* can be created.
 An example of this can be seen below, as new functions are produced